rusq/slackdump/README.rst

    during startup.
 This disables the username resolving for the text output, I don't know why someone would use this flag, but it's there if you must.

+\-npr
+   chaNnels per request.
+The amount of channels that will be fetched per API request when listing channels.
+Setting it to higher value than 100 bears no tangible outcome - Slack never returns more than 100 channels per request.
+Greedy.

 \-o
    output filename for users and channels.
 Use '-' for standard